 What We Believe

-First Baptist Church is a place of Light, Life and Love working to bring the Kingdom of Heaven to Richmond, Virginia (KOH2RVA) and beyond.
+First Baptist Church is working to bring the Kingdom of Heaven to Richmond, Virginia (KOH2RVA) and beyond.

 We are a unique congregation where people from diverse cultural, ethnic, economic and religious backgrounds join together to put God’s love in action.
 Some have a lifetime of faith experiences.
 Others have become followers of Christ later in life.
 All find a home in our church with opportunities for spiritual growth, fellowship and service.